delosh653/ENCORE/README.md

 <img src="ENCORE Shiny App/www/ont_map.PNG" width="275" />  <img src="ENCORE Shiny App/www/ont_nav.PNG" width="275" />  <img src="ENCORE Shiny App/www/group_comp.PNG" width="275" />
 </p>

 This is the second step in the PAICE (Pipeline for Amplitude Integration of Circadian Exploration) Suite!
 This suite of tools provides high-throughput applications for circadian, ultradian, and infradian rhythms.
 The first step, ECHO, can be found [here](https://github.com/delosh653/ECHO), and must be run before using this application.
+The third step, MOSAIC, can be found [here](https://github.com/delosh653/MOSAIC).

 ## README Outline

 * Overview
 * Use and First-Time Set-Up Instructions
 * ENCORE Features
+* Minimum Version Information
 * Contact Information and Bug Reporting
 * FAQ